• Courses

 Shapes (Abstract Reasoning)

-These multiple choice questions will test your abstract cognitive abilities.
+These multiple-choice questions will test your abstract cognitive abilities.
 This means you will have to be able to understand and manipulate shapes and have a strong understanding of spatial orientations.
-You will be presented with abstract patterns of shapes and figures, and will be asked to figure out what comes next.
+You will be presented with abstract patterns of shapes and figures and will be asked to figure out what comes next.

 1. Figural Analogies – These questions are basically what they sound like – they are analogies, but instead of comparing words, they compare shapes.
 They will test your ability to understand and compare shapes and figures to each other.